hylandtechoutreach/peeke-internship-2025/SummerSchedule.md

 - Thursday, 8/8: Checkpoint 3-4pm

 ## Week 9: 8/11-8/17*
-The goal for this week, depending on school schedules, is to finish the internship strong.
+The goal for this week is to finish the internship strong.
+Hopefully it will be possible to assemble the whole team for a final presentation during this week.

-## Week 10: 8/18-8/24
-Depending on school schedules, there may be one last week before the end of the summer - if the final demo has not happened, this will be a good time for that.
-Otherwise, it could be an opportunity for interns to get a few more hours.
-Or, if all the interns have reached their work quota, this week may not contain anything at all!

 ## *Lead Adjustment
 Between 7/14 and 8/17, Joseph will be out of the office, and Jacob will take over as project lead.